arvidn/libtorrent/trunk/docs/manual.rst

 send or receive buffer also count against this limit.
 Send and receive buffers will never be denied to be allocated, but they will cause the actual cached blocks to be flushed or evicted.

+Disk buffers are allocated using a pool allocator, the number of blocks that are allocated at a time when the pool needs to grow can be specified in ``cache_buffer_chunk_size``.
+This defaults to 16 blocks.
+Lower numbers saves memory at the expense of more heap allocations.
+It must be at least 1.

 ``cache_expiry`` is the number of seconds from the last cached write to a piece in the write cache, to when it's forcefully flushed to disk.
 Default is 60 second.